syncfusion-content/maui-docs/MAUI/Sunburst-Chart/DataLabels.md

 ---
 layout: post
-title: Data label in .NET MAUI Chart control | .NET MAUI | Syncfusion
+title: Data label in .NET MAUI Sunburst Chart control | .NET MAUI | Syncfusion
-description: This section explains about how to configure the data labels and its features in .NET MAUI Chart (SfSunburstChart).
+description: This section explains about how to configure the data labels and its features in .NET MAUI Sunburst Chart.
 platform: maui
 control: SfSunburstChart
 documentation: ug
 ---

-# Data Label in .NET MAUI Chart
+# Data label in .NET MAUI Sunburst Chart

 ## Enable Data Label